Ever heard of a ghost kitchen? If not, don’t worry, because that’s kind of the point.

 - Rules or mandatory agreements to represent the brand—some licenses have required guidelines you must follow when representing their brand.
 It’s important to understand if there are any, and if so, what it could mean for you as an operator.

-If you’re looking to add an online ordering revenue stream to your in-person restaurant, you’ll need to consider what type of ghost kitchen will complement your existing business.
+Well, if you’re looking to add an online ordering revenue stream to your in-person restaurant, you’ll first need to consider what type of ghost kitchen will complement your existing business.

 You already have a lot of the overhead purchased and situated in your restaurant.
 The additional costs you’ll need to consider are the technology for your virtual kitchen and human resources.